winterstew/DragonberryPi/README.md

 available (I do not have as much time to create worlds nowadays).
-I decided on [Pathfinder][] and we started with the beginner box (along with a geeky friend of mine and his wife who were both willing to join me on this little midlife-geek-crisis).
+I decided on [Pathfinder][] and we started with the beginner box (along with a geeky friend of mine and his wife who were both willing to join me on this little mid-geek-life crisis).
 As we moved on to the full rule system, I found that every book was $50 for print, but like $10 for PDF.
 As I like the idea of a table top map and pawns, but not the idea of paying a lot of money for them I wrote DragonberryPi.